newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Child support refers to an ongoing payment made to a child’s non-custodial parent to support the child’s well-being and upkeep financially.
+Child support refers to an ongoing payment made to a child’s non-custodial parent to financially support the child’s well-being and upkeep.
 In New Mexico, these payments are usually determined when the child’s/children’s parents are in the process of a divorce.
 The New Mexico laws establish that these payments should be determined using child support guidelines, though these rules are periodically revised.
-The Second Judicial District Court will calculate the appropriate payment through a preset formula and not any amount the parents consider as fair.
-Usually, this court checks the gross income of both parents in determining the appropriate fee.
+The Second Judicial District Court typically calculates the appropriate payment through a preset formula, not any amount the parents consider fair.
+Usually, this court checks the gross income of both parents to determine the appropriate fee.
 In New Mexico, the Child Support Enforcement Division (CSED) and the Second Judicial District Court are the two agencies in charge of enforcing & determining child support payments and modifying them.

 • The name of the person involved in the record, unless said person is a juvenile